 Then unzip the file as follows:

-If your old wp-config has any customisations that were specific to your website then you can copy and paste these into the GridPane version above the line that says:
+If your old wp-config has any customizations that were specific to your website then you can add these into your website’s

 If there’s nothing there that isn’t already inside the GP version, you can skip this part.